AgathEmmanuel/key-value-store/README.md

   - /search?prefix=abc would return abc-1 and abc-2
   - /search?suffix=-1 would return abc-1 and xyz-1
   - implementation of prefix & suffix functionality for search
+- Make the application handle concurrent requests
+- Enable consensus to ensure reliability and fault tolerance
 - Prometheus exporter for service which measures:
   - latency of each endpoint
   - http status codes for each endpoint hit